dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 Note: The `claims` sub-element can be omitted, which is equivalent to a claims element whose value is `null`.

-Note: If the `claims` sub-element is empty or contains a claim not fulfilling the requirements defined in Section [claims](#claimselement), the OP will abort the transaction with an `invalid_request` error.
+Note: If the `claims` sub-element is empty or contains a claim not fulfilling the requirements defined in (#claimselement), the OP will abort the transaction with an `invalid_request` error.

 ## Defining constraints on requested data {#constraintedclaims}